 There’s always something newsworthy going on at any company.
 This is your chance to showcase it and keep your employees informed.
 New campaigns, new deployments, new hires, new offices—these are all worth communicating, especially across different departments that may not have contact on a daily basis.
 But it’s important to keep in mind that sources should be both internal and external.
 Compelling third-party content from public feeds drives employee engagement, and gives a different perspective on what’s happening at your business.
 And be sure to include this as part of your employee newsletter content as well.

 1/3 Industry News

 Keeping tabs on what’s happening within the industry ecosystem is a key part of business success.
 And it pays for employees to know what’s going on.
-Making sure 1/3 of your content is industry-related can help ensure everyone is up to speed on the general trends taking place in the market.
+Making sure 1/3 of your content is industry-related can help ensure everyone is up to speed on the general trends taking place in the market, or even at the local level.
+It is the case, for example, with frontline workers in clothing stores who need to be aware of changes in taste and buying habits.
 But don’t forget—industry news should involve developments with competitors as well as partners.
 Both are important.

 1/3 Daily Life

 If the 1/3 Company News portion is the macro version of what’s happening at your company, think of this as the more personalized, micro version.
 This is the chance to show the human side of your brand.
 Also, this is a great opportunity to employ more user generated content via social media.
 That can mean using badges, quizzes, and even polls to connect with employees.
 They’re the most important asset at every company—so make sure they know their voices are heard.